Search by Keyword

 Live Performances

 The Beatles never performed the song live but, as mentioned above, Paul thought to include "Golden Slumbers," “Carry That Weight” and “The End” on his “World Tour” well after the breakup of The Beatles.
-The tour stretched from July 26th, 1989 (London, England) to July 29th, 1990 (Chicago, Illinois).
+The tour stretched from September 26th, 1989 (at the Drammenshallen Indoor Arena in Drammen, Sweden) to July 29th, 1990 (Chicago, Illinois).
 This three-song medley made for a suitable ending song on this tour, his first since his Wings UK Tour of 1979.

 Paul then brought this medley back into use as the closing selection during his “On The Run” tour.
-This tour ran from July 15th, 2011 (New York City) to November 29th, 2012 (Edmonton, Canada).
-He also included it as the closing number during his extensive “Out There” tour, which stretched from May 4th, 2013 (Belo Horizonte, Brazil) to October 22nd, 2015 (Buffalo, New York).
+This tour began on July 15th, 2011 (at Yankee Stadium in New York City) and ended on November 29th, 2012 (Edmonton, Canada).
+Paul also included it as the closing number during his extensive “Out There” tour, which stretched from May 4th, 2013 (Belo Horizonte, Brazil) to October 22nd, 2015 (Buffalo, New York).
 The same was true for his “One On One” tour, which ran from April 13th, 2016 (Fresno, California) to December 16th, 2017 (Auckland, New Zealand), as well as his "Freshen Up" tour, which began on September 17th, 2018 (Quebec City, Canada) and ended on July 13th, 2019 (Los Angeles, California).
 The medley also concluded every show of his "Got Back" tour, which ran from April 28th, 2022 (Spokane, Washington) to December 16th, 2023 (Rio de Janeiro, Brazil).

 Conclusion